SepehrRad/SepehrRad.github.io/index.md

 ---

 This portfolio page shows an overview of some of my projects during my professional work as well as my academic studies.
 These projects cover following topics:
-- Data Science & BI
+- Data Science & Business Intelligence
 - IT Governance & Consulting

 ---